GSLS - Training Program

 At the center of the scientific training is the doctoral phase.
-Here the students conduct original research for the first time.
-Guided and supervised by an experienced scientist, doctoral researchers pursue their own research project.
+Guided and supervised by an experienced scientist and supportd by a thesis committee, doctoral researchers pursue in depth original research for the first time, working on a project of their own.
 This phase is crucial to the career of a prospective scientist.
-The doctoral researcher learns to design and perform experiments independently, to critically evaluate their data and to communicate and discuss their results.
-They also lay the foundation of their future scientific careers, becoming experts in their chosen field.
-Nearly every successful career of a high profile scientist starts with numerous and/or high impact publications in their doctoral phase.
+Doctoral researchers learn to design and perform experiments independently, to critically evaluate data and to communicate and discuss results.
+They also lay the foundation of their future careers, becoming experts in their chosen field.
+Nearly every career as a high profile scientist starts with numerous and/or high impact publications accomplished in the doctoral phase.

 Doctoral researchers are mentored by their thesis committee consisting of their primary doctoral adviser as well as two other principal investigators.
 The extended thesis committee offers a greater deal of expertise to the doctoral researcher and opens up easy opportunities for collaborations.